 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group C2 Internal Controls Code Principle The Board should ensure that the the shareholders' investments and sound and effective internal controls to safeguard ts.
-C2.1 The directors should at least annually conduct a review of the effectiveness of the system of internal control of the issuer and its subsidiaries and report that they have done so in their Corporate Governance Report.
-The review should cover all material controls, including financial, operational and compliance controls and risk The Company, through the Audit Committee and Internal Audit department, has conducted an annual review of the effectiveness of the system of internal control of the Company and its subsidiaries.
-The review covers all material controls, including financial, operational and compliance controls and risk management functions.
-The Board is generally satisfied as to the effectiveness of the system of internal control of the Company and its subsidiaries during the management functions. year under review.
-C2.2 Recommended Best Practices The boards annual review should, in particular consider: the changes since the past annual review in the nature and extent of significant risks, and the issuer's ability to respond to changes in its business and the external environment. the scope and quality of managements ongoing monitoring of risks and of the system of internal control, and where applicable, the work of its internal audit function and other providers of assurance.
-The Review by the Board considered all these matters.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group C.2 Internal Controls Code Principle The Board should ensure that the the shareholders' investments and sound and effective internal controls to safeguard ts.
+C.2.1 The directors should at least annually conduct a review of the effectiveness of the system of internal control of the issuer and its subsidiaries and report that they have done so in their Corporate Governance Report.
+The review should cover all material controls, including financial, operational and compliance controls and risk management functions.
+The Internal Audit Department conducts reviews of the system of internal control of the Company and its subsidiaries on a regular basis and reports their findings to the audit committee.
+The review covers all material controls, including financial, operational, and compliance controls and risk management functions.
+The Board is generally satisfied as to the effectiveness of the system of internal control of the Company and its subsidiaries during the year under review.
+Recommended Best Practices C.2.2 The boards annual review should, in particular consider: the changes since the past annual review in the nature and extent of significant risks, and the issuer's ability to respond to changes in its business and the external environment. the scope and quality of managements ongoing monitoring of risks and of the system of internal control, and where applicable, the work of its internal audit function and other providers of assurance.
+The review by the Board considered all these matters.
 There were no significant control failings or weakness identified.

 Code Ref.
 Code Provisions Compliance Corporate Governance Practices adopted by the Group

-the extent and frequency of
+Couc Rei. - the extent and frequency of Comphanee adopted by the Group

 the communication of the

 results of the monitoring to

 the board which enables it

 to build up a cumulative

 assessment of the state of

 control of the issuer and

 the effectiveness with

 which risk is being

 managed.

 the incidence of significant

 control failings or

 weaknesses that have been

 identified at any time

 during the period and the

 extent to which they have

 resulted in unforeseen

 outcomes or contingencies

 that have had, could have

 had, or may in the future

 have, a material impact on

 the issuer's financial

-performance or condition;
+performance or condition; and

-and

-- the effectiveness of the
+andthe effectiveness of the

-issuers processes relating
+issuer's processes relating

 to financial reporting and

 Listing Rule compliance.

+Disting Rule compilance.